-To gain the immunity under the DMCA, one must designate an agent to receive complaints from copyright owners.
+To gain the immunity, known as the DMCA safe harbor, one must designate an agent to receive complaints from copyright owners.
 The agent must be listed on the site or app in question, and you must register the individual with the Copyright Office.
 The Office then publishes the agent information in an online database available to the public online.

 Old vs. New Registration System

 Given the DMCA applies to the Internet, one would be excused for assuming the Copyright Office created an online registration system for agents soon after the law was enacted in 1998.
 It did not.
 Instead, anyone with a website or app was required to send in a paper registration form via traditional mail.
 The Copyright Office had one clerk processing the thousands of filings submitted, which resulted in processing times of one to two months.
 Frustrating does not begin to describe the situation.

 This past December, the Copyright Office finally launched an online registration system for DMCA agents.
 The new system is excellent and comes with the added benefit of a fee reduction from $140 to $6.
 However, you must be wary of the following traps.